kotyakiv/CinemaAPI/README.md

 #### Goal:
 to implement API that should allow users to create, read, update, and delete records in a database using HTTP verbs (POST, GET, PUT, DELETE)

+###Before running this API a test project for Unit test and delete the folder UnitTests

 #### Required packages for the project:
 1. Microsoft.EntityFrameworkCore.InMemory
 2. (Optional) NuGet\Install-Package Microsoft.VisualStudio.Web.CodeGeneration.Design -Version 6.0.11